andrej5elin/focused_beam/README.md

 [2] Richards, B. & Wolf, E. Electromagnetic diffraction in optical systems, II.
 Structure of the image field in an aplanatic system. *Proceedings of the Royal Society of London.
 Series A. Mathematical and Physical Sciences* **253**, 358–37.

-[3] Petelin, A., Fokusirani snopi svetlobe, *Obzornik za matematiko in fiziko*.
+[3] Petelin, A., Fokusiran Gaussov snop, *Obzornik za matematiko in fiziko*.